siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 swapon /dev/sda1
 ~~~

-After that you can check in the console if the swap partition is recognized:
+After that, you can check in the console if the swap partition is recognized:

 ~~~
 swapon -s
 ~~~

-With the swap partition mounted, the output to the previous command should look something like this:
+With the swap partition mounted, the output of the previous command should look something like this:

 ~~~
 Filename Type Size Used Priority
 /dev/sda1 partition 8914940 0 -2
 ~~~

-If the swap partition is recognized correctly, we restart the computer.
+If the swap partition is recognized correctly, restart the computer.

 Now the installation can begin.

-<div id="rev">Last edited: 2021/22/08</div>
+<div id="rev">Last edited: 2022/01/19</div>